Why is Tumi so Expensive ?

 To help you with your choice, here are some answers to the most common question about Tumi products:

-Tumi kept the same warranty for almost all of its products.
+Tumi applies the same warranty across the board for nearly all of their products.

-This doesn’t mean that the backpacks are bad.
+This doesn’t mean that their backpacks are sub-par—far from it.

 Are Tumi wallets worth it?